longhorn/longhorn/enhancements/20230420-engine-identity-validation.md

 replica <directory> -volume-name <volume-name> -instance-name <instance-name>`).
 The longhorn-engine sync-agent server remembers its volume and instance name.

-Add a `volume-name` and `controller-instance-name` flag to every CLI command that launches an asynchronous task (e.g.
+Add a `volume-name` and `engine-instance-name` flag to every CLI command that launches an asynchronous task (e.g.
-`longhorn ls-replica -volume-name <volume-name> -controller-instance-name <controller-instance-name>`).
+`longhorn ls-replica -volume-name <volume-name> -engine-instance-name <engine-instance-name>`).
 All such commands create a controller client and these flags allow appropriate gRPC metadata to be injected into every client request.
 Requests that reach the wrong longhorn-engine controller server are rejected.

 Add an additional `replica-instance-name` flag to CLI commands that launch asynchronous tasks that communicate directly with the longhorn-engine replica server (e.g. `longhorn add-replica <address> -size <size> -current-size <current-size>
--volume-name <volume-name> -controller-instance-name <controller-instance-name> -replica-instance-name
+-volume-name <volume-name> -engine-instance-name <engine-instance-name> -replica-instance-name
 <replica-instance-name>`).
 All such commands create a replica client and these flags allow appropriate gRPC metadata to
 be injected into every client request.
 Requests that reach the wrong longhorn-engine replica server are rejected.